 If there is the capacity and resource to be in a position to serve takeaway food and drinks, then hot and cold food may be served for consumption off the premises (i.e. outside of the building).

-At till points, consider mandating contactless or at least card payment, to avoid handling cash.
+At till points, consider mandating contactless or at least card payment, to avoid handling cash, and frequent cleaning of card machine where keypad use has been required.
 Also ensure the two metre social distancing between queuing customers, and also between servers and customers when food or drink is handed over.

 Indoor facilities, apart from toilets and through-ways should be kept closed.